Color Variants Identification in Fashion e-commerce via Contrastive Self-Supervised Representation Learning: Experiments

-Sample qualitative comparisons of color variants groups obtained on \textit{Data 4} using our PBCNet method, MOCOv2 and the supervised baseline are provided in Figure \ref{Data4_quali}.
+\textbf{Qualitative results:} Sample qualitative comparisons of color variants groups obtained on \textit{Data 4} using our PBCNet method, MOCOv2 and the supervised baseline are provided in Figure \ref{Data4_quali}.
 Each of the rows for a column corresponding to a method represents a detected color variants cluster for the considered method.
 A row has been marked with a red box if the entire cluster contains images that are not color variants to each other.
 A single image is marked with a red box if it is the only incorrect image, while rest of the images are color variants.
 We observed that our method not only detects clusters with higher precision (which MOCOv2 does as well), but it also has a higher recall, which is comparable to the supervised method.
 We also make use of a blue box to show a detected color group by our method which contains images that are color variants, but are difficult to be identified at a first glance.
-Additionally, Figure \ref{PBCNet_vs_MOCOv2_quali} shows a few color groups identified in the datasets \textit{Data 2 \& 3} using MOCOv2 and our PBCNet.
-We observed that MOCOv2 detected groups with false positives, while our PBCNet method did not.